Andy Sturdevant’s Professional Website

 About Birchwood Palace Industries

-Birchwood Palace Industries is a small press operated out of my attic, and as of 2023, the focus of the majority of my creative efforts.
+Birchwood Palace Industries is a small press operated out of my attic, and in recent years, has been the focus of the majority of my creative efforts.
 There you can find books, zines and pamphlets I have self-published for sale, along with printed works by other artists.

 More about me, in a third-person format